 Preparation Craze A final mistake made by many newlyweds is the act of over-preparing for the arrival of their parents.
 It is very common for people to feel the need to tidy their living space, their personal appearance, and their lives in general whenever parents come into town.
 Stressing yourself out before your in-laws show up will only put you even more on edge and make it more difficult to maintain your normal cool, calm, collected composure during the shared time.
 Let them see what your life is really like (no, you don’t always wake up and bake muffins at 6:00 a.m. on Saturdays).
 It will lead to a better understanding in the long run.

-What advice do you have for our newlywed blog readers?
+What advice do you have for our newlywed blog readers who are stressed about living up to in-laws’ expectations?
 Any major “don’ts” that stand out in your own in-law experiences?
 We’d love to hear from you in a comment!